DoaaHazem/DoaaHazem/README.md

 ## 👩‍💻 About Me

 🎓 I'm a graduate of Faculty of Computers & Artificial Intelligence – AI Department
-🧠 I specialize in Data Science, Machine Learning, and Data Visualization
+🧠 I specialize in Data Science, Machine Learning, and Data Analyst
 🌱 I’m always learning new things, currently exploring advanced ML and real-world analytics
 🎯 My goal is to build AI-driven solutions that create real impact
-📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/linkedin.com/in/doaa-hazem-634431294) | [Email](mailto:doaahazem711@gmail.com)
+📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/linkedin.com/in/doaa-hazem-hassan) | [Email](mailto:doaahazem711@gmail.com)

 ---
 ## 🛠️ Tools & Technologies